Sal. Oppenheim: Return of the Oppenheims

 In 1945, the bank started up business again under the name of Pferdmenges & Co., and, in 1947, the name was changed back to Sal.
 Oppenheim Jr. & Cie., with the Oppenheims once again becoming shareholders.
 The bank, amongst others, helped finance the Auto Union, which later became Audi AG.

+In August 1954, all limited partners’ shares were held by ten partners centered around Countess Emmy Arco-Valley (née Baroness von Oppenheim) and mother of Anton Count of Arco-Valley, Victoria von Frankenberg-Ludwigsdorf (née Baroness von Oppenheim), Dr. Stanislaus Count Strachwitz, Karin Baronin von Ullmann (née Baroness von Oppenheim), Ingrid Baroness von Oppenheim, Friedrich Carl Freiherr von Oppenheim, Count Wolf von Bredow, Clemens Carl Baron von Wrede, as well as the descendants of Robert Pferdmenges, Heinz Pferdmenges, and Ilse Bscher.

+Victoria von Frankenberg-Ludwigsdorf died in the same year.
+Her daughter Alix-May Countess von Faber-Castell inherited her estate.
+Georg Baron von Ullmann, who had married Karin von Ullmann in 1953, became a new partner after 1954 and remained so until he died in 1972.

 In 1968, the bank absorbed the Heinrich Kirchholtes & Co.
 Bank in Frankfurt am Main.
 Later expansions took place through subsidiary companies in Zürich, München, Paris, and London.

 In the course of German reunification, the bank gained the position of advisor to the State on matters of privatisation.

 In 1989, the bank's interests in the Colonia-Insurance Company were bought out and the bank's status there became that of limited partnership on share matters.

 In 2004, the bank bought out the BHF Bank from the Dutch ING Group.
 With the transfer of BHF, Sal.
 Oppenheim has risen to the largest privately owned German bank (with M. M. Warburg & Co. out of Hamburg being the second) and to being the largest European family-owned bank.

 At the end of 2003, the bank employed 1,500 people in twenty locations, had nearly US$127 billion in asset management and profits totaling €61 million a year.

 With the death of Alfred Freiherr von Oppenheim in 2005, the Oppenheim family's participation in the bank effectively ended.
 Alfred had partnered it with real estate developer Josef Esch, who subsequently played a major and sometimes controversial role in the bank's business activities.